octavaridum/Zomato_Rating_Prediction/README.md

 **1.1 Dataset**

 **Zomato.csv** dataset represents real-world Zomato ratings for restaurants in Bangalore, encompassing ratings for approximately 51,717 restaurants across 17 distinct features.
 Among these features, one stands out as the target variable: the rating assigned to each restaurant.
+This data is accurate to that available on the zomato website until 15 March 2019.

 **1.2 Initial Observation**